SzaniszloIvor/private-dictionary/README.md

 ### Key Features Usage

+#### Dark Mode
+- Toggle with the 🌙 button in the UI
+- Use `Ctrl/⌘+D` keyboard shortcut
+- Automatic system preference detection
+- Preference saved to localStorage

 #### Keyboard Shortcuts
-- Press `Ctrl/⌘+K` to view all available shortcuts
+- Press `Ctrl/⌘+K` to view all available shortcuts (desktop only)
 - Use `Ctrl/⌘+E` to quickly add new words
-- Navigate lessons with `Ctrl/⌘+→/←` or `[/]` keys
+- Navigate lessons with `Ctrl/⌘+→/←` keys
 - Press `ESC` to close any modal
 - See [docs/KEYBOARD_SHORTCUTS.md](docs/KEYBOARD_SHORTCUTS.md) for complete documentation

 #### Drag & Drop
+- **Desktop**: Click and hold, then drag to new position
-Simply click and hold a word or lesson, then drag it to its new position.
-Changes are automatically saved to database (authenticated) or localStorage (demo).
+- **Mobile**: Press and hold the ⋮⋮ handle for 100ms, then drag
+- Changes automatically saved to database (authenticated) or localStorage (demo)
+- Optimized touch sensors: 100ms delay, 5px tolerance
+- Haptic feedback on supported mobile devices

 #### Pronunciation Speed Control
 Use the slider in the word table to adjust playback speed from 0.3x (slow) to 1.5x (fast).
 Default speed is 0.7x.
 Speed preference is saved across sessions.